p360-workshop/DevDays-2020/DockerAndKubernetes/4-configmaps-secrets.md

 {"message":"Hello"}
 ```

-Use the `kubectl logs` command to verify traffic to the `secure-monolith` Pod:
+Switch back to first terminal and use the `kubectl logs` command to verify traffic to the `secure-monolith` Pod:

 ```
 kubectl logs -c nginx secure-monolith
 ```

-## Summary

-Secrets and Configmaps allow you to store application secrets and configuration data, then expose them to Pods at runtime.
-In this lab you learned how to expose Secrets and Configmaps to Pods using volume mounts.
-You also learned how to run multiple containers in a single Pod.

 ## Cleanup